Last Updated February 2023

 We may disclose our personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-Financial transactions relating to our website and services are handled by our payment services provider, Paypal.
+Financial transactions relating to our website and services are handled by our payment services provider, Paypal and Stripe.
 We will share transaction data with our payment service providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
-You can find information about the payment services providers’ privacy policies and practices at paypal.com.
+You can find information about the payment services providers’ privacy policies and practices at paypal.com and Stripe.com.

 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.